guardian/csnx/docs/rfcs/migrating-dcr.md

 ## Context

-We have recently been in discussion with the Dotcom platform team regarding the migration of DCR into the CSNX monorepo.
+We have recently been in discussion with the Dotcom platform team regarding the relocation of DCR into the CSNX monorepo.

 ## What do we hope to achieve?